--f{fj-zfill[=N]|fj-no-zfill}
+$-f\{fj-zfill[=N]|fj-no-zfill\}$

 The -ffj-zfill option specifies to perform zfill optimization.
 The zfill optimization speeds up write operations for array data that is only written in a loop, by using an instruction that allocates space on the cache for writing (DC ZVA) without loading data from the memory.
 The zfill optimization works on the data N blocks ahead of the address pointed to by the target store instruction where one block is 256 byte-long and N is an integer value between 1 and 100.
 If a value is not specified for N, the compiler will automatically determine a value.
 The -ffj-no-zfill option invalidates the -ffj-zfill option.
-The -ffj-no-zfill option is always applied when the -O1 option is effective.
 The -ffj-no-zfill option is set by default when the -O2 option or higher is set.